chef-boneyard/chef-rfc/new/rfc-process.md

 feature is supported in other tools.
 The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during discussion.
-6. Copyright/public domain – All RFCs must be placed in the public domain.
+6. Copyright – All RFCs must be placed in the public domain.

 ## RFC Review and Workflow